ezEngine/docs/docs/physics/collision-shapes/collision-meshes.md

 # Collision Meshes

-Collision meshes are special [meshes (TODO)](../../graphics/meshes/meshes-overview.md) that are used by the physics engine to compute physical interactions.
+Collision meshes are special [meshes](../../graphics/meshes/meshes-overview.md) that are used by the physics engine to compute physical interactions.
 Their internal representation is optimized to speed up this task.
 Additionally, physics engines generally distinguish between two types of meshes: *convex* meshes and *concave* meshes.
 While concave meshes can represent any arbitrary geometric shape, they can only be used for static [physics actors (TODO)](../actors/actors.md), which limits them to be used for the static level geometry.
 Convex meshes are often an oversimplification of the original mesh.
 However, they can be used for all physical interactions.

 ## Concave Collision Meshes